murar8/biblion-api/README.md

 ## Features

-- Full integration test suite
+- Full integration test suite.
-- Automated deployment as a Docker container to the GitHub registry using GitHub Actions
+- Automated quality control and deployment using GitHub Actions.
+- Infrastructure as code following the [GitOps](https://www.gitops.tech/) approach.

 ## Local development

 The easiest way to run the project locally is to open the repository inside the preconfigured development container featuring all the necessary dependencies.
 For more information visit [https://code.visualstudio.com/docs/devcontainers/containers]().
-Alternatively you will need to manually set up a MongoDB instance to be used for development and testing.
+Alternatively you will need to manually set up a MongoDB instance and a local Mailhog server to be used for development and testing.

 It is recommended to run `pipenv run pre-commit-install` after cloning the repository, this will add a pre-commit check to make sure the contributed code follows the project guidelines without waiting for the CI check.

 - Start a development server: `pipenv run serve`
 - Run the integration test suite: `pipenv run test`

+## Production infrastructure

+- Database is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database).

+- SMTP service is hosted on [MailJet](https://www.mailjet.com).

+- Backend infrastructure is hosted on [Google Cloud Platform](https://cloud.google.com)
+  - Container images are stored on [Artifact Registry](https://cloud.google.com/artifact-registry)
+  - The production environment consists of multiple instances of the application that are scaled automatically based on the load using [Cloud Run](https://cloud.google.com/run).

+All the production infrastruture is managed using [Terraform](https://www.terraform.io/).
+Environment variables and secrets can be updated on [Terraform Cloud](https://cloud.hashicorp.com/products/terraform)

-## Deploying to production
+## Deployment

 Deployment is handled automatically using a CI pipeline every time the code is pushed.
+Direct push to the `main` branch is not allowed, any updates to the production environment require a pull request to be opened.

+When a PR for the `main` branch is opened or updated the following checks will run:

+- Changes to the infrastructure will be validated by Terraform.
+- The code will be checked for linting or formatting issues.
+- The integration test suite will run.

+After all checks pass the PR can be merged.

+## Deployment to production

+When a new git tag is pushed (e.g. `v1.2.3`):

+- Changes to the infrastructure will be deployed using Terraform.

-- When a semantic version git tag is pushed (e.g. `v1.2.3`) an image with the corresponding version tags is deployed (e.g. `v1` and `1.2.3`).
+- An image with the corresponding version tags (e.g. `v1` and `1.2.3`) will be deployed to the Artifact Registry.

+- The Cloud Run instance will be updated with the new image.

 Please make sure to honor the SemVer specification when performing a version bump (refer to [https://semver.org/]()).

+### First deployment

+To deploy the whole infrastructure from scratch the following manual steps are necessary:

+- Create a new Google Cloud Platform project
+- Update the Terraform Cloud variables (`gcloud_project` and `gcloud_region`) to refer to the new project.
+- Create a service account with the necessary permissions for Terraform Cloud.
+- Create and export a JSON credentials key and update the Terraform Cloud variable(`GOOGLE_CREDENTIALS`) to refer to the new service account.
+Please note the exported key must be minified into a single line before setting it.

 ## License